rmusab/rmusab.github.io/_pages/teaching.md

 ## My courses

-You can find a full list of the courses that I taught at the University of Washington [here](https://math.washington.edu/people/ravil-mussabayev).
+You can find a list of the courses that I taught at the University of Washington [here](https://math.washington.edu/people/ravil-mussabayev).

 ---